joshuamkchoi1103/joshuamkchoi1103/README.md

 ---

 ### 🧠 About Me
 I'm an incoming 4th-year Computer Engineering student at UCSD passionate about SWE, AI/ML, and building fast, intelligent systems.
 I'm currently working full time as an undergraduate research intern on a project based on AI-based digital pre-distortion (DPD) for power amplifiers.
+I will be doing a 5th year Master of Science in Machine Learning & Data Science.

 ---